dsccommunity/ComputerManagementDsc/source/DSCResources/DSC_UserAccountControl/README.md

 # Description

-The resource allows you to configure the notification level of the User Account Control for the computer.
+The resource allows you to configure the notification level or granularly configure the User Account Control for the computer.

+The parameter `NotificationLevel` and any of the other granular parameters are mutual exclusive and will throw an argument exception error.

 For the granular properties available in this resource, read more about the possible values in the article [User Account Control Group Policy and registry key settings](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings).